 Other notes in analysis sessions may include things like who the main talker is.
 At times, all coaches would have something to say and players would have to listen to multiple voices and process a variety of unstructured information.
 I would note this down and then next to it, suggest ways in which this could be Improved.
 For example, the coaches could meet before hand, discuss each clip individually and then one person could relay the thoughts to the rest of the team.

 Note taking for analysis was a lot more comfortable as it was more self-paced and I am only note taking, not note taking and having a conversation or note taking and trying not to miss any behaviours during training/matches.

 Listening, responding and writing simultaneously and effectively is truly an artform.

-Stay locked in and receive a notification when the next post drops.
+Stay locked in and subscribe to receive notifications when the next post is published